(Hornbeck Offshore Transportation)

 Established in 1997, when Hornbeck Offshore Services of Galliano, Louisiana.
 A company that had primarily operated in the Offshore Supply Vessel (OSV) market.
 Acquired two towing vessels from the Sun Oil Transportation Company of Marcus Hook, Pennsylvania.

 In 1997, Hornbeck Offshore Services merged with Leevac Marine Incorporated of Jennings, Louisiana.
 Absorbing Leevac Marine Incorporated's tug and barge assets, to establish Hornbeck Offshore Transportation.

-In March of 1999, Hornbeck acquired four Ocean Going tugs from Maritrans Operating Partners LP, in order to expand operations into the Caribbean Market.
+In 1999, the company acquired four ocean Going tugs from Maritrans Operating Partners of Tampa, Florida in order to expand their operations into the Caribbean market.

-In 2002, Hornbeck's Tug and Barge division officially became Hornbeck Offshore Transportation, LLC.
-Hornbeck initiated their first new build program in 2003 for their Tug and Barge sector.
-The result was the double hulling of their barge fleet.
+In 2003, the company then initiated their first new build program for their tug and barge operations.
+The result was the double hulling of the company's barge fleet.

-However, in 2013, Hornbeck Offshore Transportation's tug division was acquired by Genesis Energy of Houston, Texas.
+In 2013, Hornbeck Offshore Transportation's tug and barge division was acquired by Genesis Marine Incorporated Houston, Texas.